ibm-cloud-docs/vpc/about-network.md

 ### Zones
 {: #networking-terms-zones}

-A zone is an abstraction that refers to the physical data center that hosts the compute, network, and storage resources, as well as the related cooling and power, which provides services and applications.
+A zone is an abstraction that refers to the physical data center that hosts the compute, network, and storage resources, plus the related cooling and power, which provides services and applications.
 Zones are isolated from each other to create no shared single point of failure, improved fault tolerance, and reduced latency.
 Each zone is assigned a default address prefix, which specifies the address range in which subnets can be created.
 If the default address scheme does not suit your requirements, such as if you want to bring your own public IPv4 address range, you can customize the address prefixes.

 ## Characteristics of subnets in the VPC
 {: #subnets-in-the-vpc}

 Each subnet consists of a specified IP address range (CIDR block).
 Subnets are bound to a single zone, and they cannot span multiple zones or regions.
 Subnets in the same VPC are connected to each other.

 ### Addresses reserved by the system
 {: #addresses-reserved-by-the-system}

-Certain IP addresses are reserved for use by IBM when operating the VPC.
-Here are the reserved addresses (these IP addresses assume that the subnet's CIDR range is `10.10.10.0/24`):
+Certain IP addresses are reserved for use by IBM for operating the VPC.
+The following addresses are the reserved addresses (these IP addresses assume that the subnet's CIDR range is `10.10.10.0/24`):

 * First address in the CIDR range (`10.10.10.0`): Network address
 * Second address in the CIDR range (`10.10.10.1`): Gateway address